What is the Halo Mass Function in a Fuzzy Dark Matter Cosmology?: Calculations of halo mass function

 \subsection{HMF using a sharp-k window function}

 Instead of using the spherical top hat function and a mass dependent critical density, we use a sharp-k window function and a constant critical density in this work.
-This approach has been previously used for warm dark matter \citep{Benson13, Schneider13}.
+This approach has been previously used for the warm dark matter \citep{Benson13, Schneider13} and was also used for the fuzzy dark matter recently by \cite{Linares21}.

 A drawback of the sharp-k window is that the enclosed mass is not clearly defined in it.
 It has contributions from all scales in real space, making it difficult to assign a mass $M$ for a given $k_0$.
 A similar problem is faced by a Gaussian window function, but it can be assigned a mass based on its integration in real space.
 The integration of the sharp-k window function in real space diverges \citep{Maggiore2010}.
 Previous works \citep{Benson13, Schneider13} using a sharp-k window with warm dark matter use $k_0 = \alpha/R$ keeping a free parameter to be fit by the numerical simulations.
-Following \cite{Benson13}, we use $\alpha = 2.5$.
+Following \cite{Benson13}, we use $\alpha = 2.5$, which is also close to the value of 2.42 suggested by \cite{Lacey_Cole94} using an approximate integral.
 We also need to rescale the critical density, as $\sigma(R)$ with sharp-k window is higher than that of top hat window for higher masses (see Figure \ref{fig:sigmas}).
 We rescale $\delta_c$ by multiplying it with 1.195.
 This is also to ensure that the halo mass function matches with CDM at higher masses.

 This halo mass function does not give a sharp cut-off like \cite{Marsh_silk_14, Bozek15, Du_newpaper}.
 Figure \ref{fig:hmf_diff_m} shows the halo mass function for different FDM mass.
 The cut-off does not depend on redshift as strongly as previous works.
-Figure \ref{fig:hmf_diff_z} shows FDM halo mass functions for different redshifts for $m_{22} = 2$.
+Figure \ref{fig:hmf_diff_z} shows FDM halo mass functions for different redshifts for $m_{a} = \SI{2e-22}{eV}$.

-The calculated halo mass function is shown in figure \ref{fig:compare_sim} along with the halo mass function calculated by \cite{Schive16_simulation} for $m_{22} = 3.2$ and $m_{22} = 1.6$ at $z = 4$. \cite{Schive16_simulation} use collision-less dark matter simulation with an initial power spectrum for fuzzy dark matter.
+The calculated halo mass function is shown in figure \ref{fig:compare_sim} along with the halo mass function calculated by \cite{Schive16_simulation} for $m_{a} = \SI{3.2e-22}{eV}$ and $m_{a} = \SI{1.6e-22}{eV}$ at $z = 4$. \cite{Schive16_simulation} use collision-less dark matter simulation with an initial power spectrum for fuzzy dark matter.

 We note that the analytical halo mass function we have derived predicts a lower number of halos compared to the numerical simulations at low masses as shown in Figure \ref{fig:compare_sim}.
 There could be two possible reasons for this: \begin{itemize} \item In their simulation, \cite{Schive16_simulation} find many low mass halos.
 They flag ``spurious'' halos and remove them from their calculations.
 It is possible that a sufficient number of halos have not been removed.
 A full non-linear simulation solving the Schr{\"o}dinger-Poisson equations is required to make an accurate comparison. \item Fuzzy dark matter power spectrum falls much more rapidly as compared to the warm dark matter.
 Hence, halo formation from non-linear effects such as fragmentation of larger structures could be significant, and this is not considered in this calculation.
 This could increase the number of halos at low masses.
 This needs further investigation. \end{itemize}